eric-sherrill-devo/eric-sherrill-devo/README.md

-- 👋 Hi, I’m Eric Sherrill @eric-sherrill-devo Staff Software Engineer for Key Client Engagements at Devo @DevoInc
+- 👋 Hi, I’m Eric Sherrill @eric-sherrill-devo no longer a Staff Software Engineer for Key Client Engagements at Devo
-- 👀 I’m interested in cloud, Linux, logging, monitoring, observability, security, and of course...
-Devo!
+- 👀 I’m interested in a new job in cloud, Linux, logging, monitoring, observability, security, etc.
-- 🌱 I’m currently learning the Devo Platform and onboarding at the new job!
+- 🌱 I’m currently learning how to find a new job!
-- 💞️ I’m looking to collaborate on solving Devo customer issues
+- 💞️ I’m looking to collaborate on consulting gigs or other $ earning gigs
-- 📫 How to reach me ... eric (dot) sherrill (at) devo (dot) com
+- 📫 How to reach me ... eric (dot) sherrill (at) gmail (dot) com

 <!---
 eric-sherrill-devo/eric-sherrill-devo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.